 Ayahuasca and other psychedelics and plant medicines have been very helpful for some people as part of their healing process, AND – they are not going to heal anything on their own and there are some dangers to look out for.

 This is because Ayahuasca almost universally shows people their shadow self – all the toxic junk that is within them that needs to heal in order to be whole, and Magic Mushrooms and LSD can have a similar effect (though not as pointed as Ayahuasca).
 That’s intense.
 And also potentially useful, granted one has the capacity to experience it.
-Also, such an experience should be followed up with good somatic work in order to process, integrate, and explore the pieces that were revealed during the psychedelic journey in a non-altered state.
+Also, such an experiences should be followed up with good, sober, somatic work in order to process, integrate, and explore the pieces that were revealed during the psychedelic journey.

 The other very important element is the setting and the guide.
 There are quite a few charlatans out there leading these experiences and ceremonies who are well aware of the growing desire in westerners to try this stuff out and yet do not have the training necessary to provide a safe container which is also crucial.
 The guide must be experienced, well trained, and attuned to each individual in order to provide a safe and effective experience.